Symplectic twistor operator and its solution space on ${\mathbb R}^2$: The polynomial solution space of the symplectic twistor operator on

-It seems that $\tilde{s}(n,i,r)$, its generating functions or their closed formulas for all $n,i,r$ were not studied in combinatorial number theory.

-Another question is related to the representation theoretical problem of globalization of a given representation.
-Notice that an admissible continuous representation spaces of a reductive Lie group $G$ can be conveniently described in terms of a globalization of the underlying Harish-Chandra $(\gog,K)$-module, where $\gog$ resp. $K$ are the Lie algebra resp. maximal compact subgroup of $G$.
-In this way, one has continuous representation of $G$ on the space of analytic, smooth, Frechet, hyperfunction, generalized, etc., functions.
-However, in our case of $G=Mp(2,\mR)$, $\gog=mp(2,\mR)$ and $K$ given by the twofold covering of $U(1)$, the representation on symplectic spinors is not admissible - in its composition series there are infinite multiplicities of certain $G$-representations.
-This means that the functional analytic tools developed in representation theory are not straightforward to apply in our case.
+Notice that an admissible continuous representation spaces of a reductive Lie group $G$ can be conveniently described in terms of a globalization of the underlying Harish-Chandra $(\gog,K)$-module, where $\gog$ resp. $K$ are the Lie algebra resp. the maximal compact subgroup of $G$.
+In this way, one has continuous representations of $G$ on the space of analytic, smooth, Frechet, hyperfunction, generalized, etc., functions.
+However, in our case of $G=\Mp(2,\mR)$, $\gog=\mp(2,\mR)$ and $\tilde{K}$ given by the twofold covering of $\mathrm{U}(1)$, the representation on symplectic spinors is not admissible - in its composition series there are infinite multiplicities of certain $G$-representations.
+This means that the functional analytic tools developed in the representation theory are not straightforward to apply here.
 On the other hand, it is still natural to ask for a characterization of the space of analytic, smooth, Frechet, hyperfunction, generalized, etc., solutions of both $T_s$ and $D_s$.

-Another issue is the close relationship between Riemannian and conformal structures, especially the existence of the conformal Lie group acting on function spaces as an organizing principle for subspaces acted upon by the Lie group of rotations.

 The authors gratefully acknowledge the support of the grant GA CR P201/12/G028 and SVV-2012-265317.

 Marie Dost\'alov\'a, Petr Somberg

 Mathematical Institute of Charles University,